• Home + Organization

 You can see in my “before” photos that I have light-colored lashes.
 They definitely don’t stand out on their own, so I normally wear 2-3 coats of mascara for more full lashes.

-I was a little disappointed with the right-away results because my lashes weren’t as dark as I thought they would be.
+I was a little disappointed with the right-away results because my lashes weren’t as dark as I thought they would be after the eyelash tint.
 But the next day when I got dressed for the day and put on my regular mascara, I saw a huge difference and was like YES.
 (Again, the photos above are with NO makeup.
 I LOVED the look once I put mascara on my lashes!)
-It’s definitely not as bold of a look as when I had false lashes.
+It’s definitely not as bold of a look as when I had false lashes, but that’s okay.
+A lash lift with tint is far less maintenance than lash extensions!

 The lash lift and tinting process